Ansa2110/homework1/README.md

-HOMEWORK FOR REACTIVE FORMS HW2, ONLY IN SRC/APP/REACTIVEFORMS
+HOMEWORK FOR REACTIVE FORMS HW2, CHECK THE ONLY SRC/APP/REACTIVEFORMS
 # Homework1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.